 Kurt J. Hilzinger Age 61 Director since 2003 Chairman of the Board Kurt J. Hilzinger was initially elected to the Board in July 2003, and was elected Chairman of the Board effective January 1, 2014.
 Mr. Hilzinger served as Lead Director from August 2010 until his appointment as Chairman.
 Mr. Hilzinger is a Partner at Court Square Capital Partners, an independent private equity firm, having held this position since November 2007.
 At Court Square, Mr. Hilzinger focuses principally on investments in the healthcare industry.
 Prior to that, he was a Director of AmerisourceBergen Corporation from March 2004 to November 2007; having previously served as President and Chief Operating Officer of AmerisourceBergen Corporation from October 2002 to November 2007, and as Executive Vice President and Chief Operating Officer from August 2001 to October 2002.
 Mr. Hilzinger also serves on the Board of Directors of Outlook Therapeutics, Inc. and several privately held companies.
-The Board believes that Mr. Hilzinger is a strong operating executive with a finance and strategic background, whose operational experience and financial expertise in the health care sector contributes valuable insight to the Board.
-Committees Skills & Qualifications Executive Financial Oversight Healthcare Industry Experience Global Experience Strategy Development Risk Assessment
+Committees Skills & Qualifications Executive Financial Oversight Global Experience Healthcare Industry Experience Strategy Development Risk Assessment

-Proposal One • 2022 Proxy Statement | Humana 33

-Bruce D. Broussard Age 59 Director since 2013 Director, President and Chief Executive Officer Bruce D. Broussard, President and CEO, joined Humana in 2011.
+Bruce D. Broussard

+Director, President and Chief Executive Officer

+Bruce D. Broussard, President and CEO, joined Humana in 2011.
 Under his leadership, Humana has created an integrated care delivery model centered on improving health outcomes, driving lower costs, enhancing quality, and providing a simple and personalized member experience.
 With its holistic, human care approach, Humana is dedicated to improving the health of the communities it serves by making it easier for people to achieve their best health.

 Bruce brings to Humana a wide range of executive leadership experience in publicly traded and private organizations within a variety of healthcare sectors, including oncology, pharmaceuticals, assisted living/senior housing, home care, physician practice management, surgical centers and dental networks.
 Prior to joining Humana, Bruce was Chief Executive Officer of McKesson Specialty/US Oncology, Inc. US Oncology was purchased by McKesson in December 2010.
 At US Oncology, Bruce served in a number of senior executive roles, including Chief Financial Officer, President, Chief Executive Officer and Chairman of the Board.

 Bruce plays a leadership role in key business advocacy organizations such as the Business Roundtable, the Business Council, and the American Heart Association CEO Roundtable.
 He is a member of the Board of Directors of HP Inc., and is a member and previous chair of America's Health Insurance Plans (AHIP).
 Additionally, Bruce serves on the Board of the Trust for the National Mall, a nonprofit philanthropic partner of the National Park Service dedicated to restoring and preserving the National Mall.

 The Board believes that Mr. Broussard's wide range of executive leadership experience in publicly traded and private organizations within a variety of healthcare sectors, including oncology, pharmaceuticals, assisted living/senior housing, home care, physician practice management, surgical centers, and dental networks, as well as his in-depth knowledge of the Company's operations, finances and strategy, brings valuable insight to the Board.

-Committees Skills & Qualifications Executive (Chair) Healthcare Industry Experience CEO Experience Strategy Development Corporate Governance Risk Assessment Consumer Design/Digital Orientation Government Relations/Public Policy
+Committees Skills & Qualifications • Executive (Chair) Healthcare Industry ExperienceCEO ExperienceStrategy Development Corporate GovernanceRisk Assessment Consumer Design/Digital Orientation Government Relations/Public Policy